Governance Structure and Operations

 Individuals must have the ability and experience for the internal and external management of the Group's business operations.
 Qualification standards also take into consideration knowledge about specialized fields and technologies, an individual's age when the time for renewing the appointment comes, and other items.
 In addition, the Board of Directors selects individuals with a strong commitment to ethics, the ability to put customers first, the ability to drive innovation, strong motivation to achieve goals, and other such characteristics.

-3. To determine the new team of executive officers, the president and CEO selects from the list of executive officer candidates the individuals believed to be well suited to serve as executive officers.
+3. To determine the new team of executive officers, the President selects from the list of executive officer candidates the individuals believed to be well suited to serve as executive officers.
 Next, a proposal for the selection of executive officers for the new fiscal year is prepared and submitted to the Board of Directors, with a list of the duties for each executive officer.

-4. Prior to the submission of this proposal to the Board of Directors, the Nominating Committee performs oversight of the whole process, including a confirmation that a suitable process was used.
-Oversight includes receiving the proposal for the new executive officer team (including the proposed new executive officer selections from the president and CEO) and a report about the proposed duties of each executive officer.
+4. Prior to the submission of this proposal to the Board of Directors, the Nominating Committee performs oversight of the entire process, including a confirmation that a suitable process was used.
+Oversight includes receiving the proposal for the new executive officer team (including the proposed new executive officer selections from the President) and a report about the proposed duties of each executive officer.

-5. The Nominating Committee considers observing the character of executive officer candidates is an important matter and utilizes opportunities such as attending meetings of the Board of Directors and reporting to informal gatherings of directors.
-After receiving the proposal for the selection of executive officers mentioned above from the president and CEO, the Nominating Committee discusses the content of the proposal, creates a summary of its conclusions regarding matters such as the appropriateness of candidates and training issues, and provides these as feedback to the president and CEO.
+5. The Nominating Committee considers observing the character of executive officer candidates to be an important matter and utilizes opportunities such as attending meetings of the Board of Directors and reporting to informal gatherings of directors.
+After receiving the proposal for the selection of executive officers mentioned above from the President, the Nominating Committee discusses the content of the proposal, creates a summary of its conclusions regarding matters such as the appropriateness of candidates and training issues, and provides these as feedback to the President.

 6. The Board of Directors takes the “Standards for the Selection of Executive Officers” into full consideration when deciding whether or not to dismiss an executive officer.